Max McLean

 Max McLean (born April 14, 1953) is a Panamanian-born American stage actor, writer, and producer.
 He is the founder and artistic director of the Fellowship for Performing Arts, a New York City-based company that produces live theater and film from a Christian worldview.

 McLean is known for his stage adaptations of books by author and theologian C. S. Lewis.
 Some of McLean's adaptations include The Screwtape Letters (written with Jeffrey Fiske), The Great Divorce (written with Brian Watkins), and C.S.
 Lewis Onstage: The Most Reluctant Convert (based on Surprised by Joy).
 C.S.
 Lewis Onstage was adapted into a film, The Most Reluctant Convert: The Untold Story of C.S.
-Lewis, which starred McLean as an older Lewis, was released in 2021.
+Lewis, which starred McLean as an older Lewis and was released in 2021.

 Outside of his work regarding Lewis, McLean wrote the play Martin Luther on Trial with Chris Cragin-Day, and narrated KJV, NIV, and ESV versions of "The Listener's Bible", an audio Bible.